zalo/zalo.github.io/_posts/2019-2-23-line-fitting.md

 ```
 <script type="text/javascript" src="../../assets/js/LineFitting/LineStepping.js" orbit="enabled"></script>

+In formal mathematics, this is known as [Power Iteration](https://en.wikipedia.org/wiki/Power_iteration).

 ### A Virtuous Cycle

 We only need to run the stepping routine repeatedly to converge on the line of best fit.